 Disciplining your puppies requires proper training (e.g., puppy socialization classes), patience, and positive reinforcement.
 For extreme negative behavior, try to understand the reason behind such behavior.

 Never punish your pet, even if it keeps taking much of your attention.
-When you can no longer give that much attention to your dogs and what they need, like when you are busy with work, you might want to hire a dog trainer.
-The dog trainer can execute effective training methods for your puppy to learn new and desirable attitudes.
+You might want to hire a dog trainer when you can no longer give that much attention to your dogs and what they need, like when you are busy with work.
+The dog trainer can effectively train your puppy to learn new and desirable attitudes.

 The good thing about raising a puppy is that your young pup learns fast.